squid-cache/squid-cache.github.io/LinuxOprofile.rst

   opcontrol --start-daemon
 }}}

+NP: /path/to/sbin/squid MUST be the actual binary.
+A symlink will result in no-symbols-found errors later.

-Stat Squid and give it the workload you want to profile.
+Start Squid and give it the workload you want to profile.
 Then tell oprofile to collect the desired data

 {{{
   opcontrol --start